 We can also do made to measure and have made jumpers wider, longer, stripier and shorter.

 All bespoke items cannot be returned & have a surcharge applied so please double, triple check measurements & colour selection as we will get you to sign off on that extra special order and pay a deposit.

 What is worsted wool?

 Worsted wool fabric is very wind and spray resistant.

-Because it is finer and smoother it knits a tighter weave so it is better at keeping out the elements.
+Because it is finer and smoother it can be knitted into a tighter garment so it is better at keeping out the elements.

-The wool itself has a slightly waxy coating which also helps to repel water.
+The yarn threads themself have a slightly waxy coating which also helps to repel water.

 Le Tricoteur have sourced our yarn from the same family owned mill in the Peak District.

 Do you do repairs?